 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 All proceeds will benefit the Western Foothills Land Trust.
-WFLT protects over 4,000 acres in the greater Oxford Hills via conservation easements with private land owners, and owns over 3,000 acres.
+WFLT protects over 4,000 acres in the greater Oxford Hills through conservation easements with private land owners, and owns over 3,000 acres.
 The Trust manages 25 miles of recreational trails for public use on six Preserves, with more trails to come.
-Shepard’s Farm and Roberts Farm Preserves are very near the Triathlon site in Norway, both feature Bernard Langlais sculptures.
-Roberts Farm has 16k grassed and groomed Nordic trails and a warming hut.
-Shepard’s Farm has 3 miles of mountain bike/hiking trails and is perfect for kite flying and sledding.
+Shepard’s Farm and Roberts Farm Preserves are very near the Triathlon site in Norway, both featuring Bernard Langlais sculptures.
+Roberts Farm has 16k of grassed and groomed Nordic trails and a warming hut.
+Shepard’s Farm has 3 miles of mountain bike/hiking/running trails and is perfect for kite flying and sledding.

 RACE DETAILS (Course Maps)